 2. Breakout Prevention

 Stress is known to cause breakouts.
 Iodine helps manage hormone levels in the thyroid.
+When iodine levels are insufficient, the thyroid struggles to produce these hormones, leading to hypothyroidism—a condition marked by fatigue, weight gain, cold intolerance, and cognitive sluggishness.
+Conversely, excessive iodine can trigger hyperthyroidism, where the thyroid overproduces hormones, causing symptoms like rapid heartbeat, weight loss, and anxiety.
+Thus, maintaining balanced iodine intake is critical for thyroid health.
 Also used to regulate thyroid hormone and your entier body metabolism, it is also useful to rejuvenates your skin and hair.

 Iodine helps to repair skin, keep skin hydrated, and make skin smoother.
 If you apply iodine on your skin, you can better manage your stress and keep breakouts to a minimum.